octalmage/active-window/README.md

 - OSX
   - Yosemite 10.10.1

-##TODO
+## TODO

-- Test in more OS and GUIs.
+- Test on more operating systems.
+- Use native APIs.

 ## License